Iconic buildings from every state

 Montana: Hotel Meade

-Hotel Meade and more than 50 other buildings make up the ghost town of Bannack.
+Hotel Meade, a two-story brick building built in 1875, and more than 50 other buildings make up the ghost town of Bannack.
 It was the site of Montana's first major gold discovery in 1862, setting off a gold rush, and it was the first territorial capital.
 But it emptied as the value of the gold dropped and miners moved out of the area.

 Nebraska: Stuhr Museum of the Prairie Pioneer

-The mission of this living history museum in Grand Island, Nebraska is to preserve the spirit of the pioneers who built the first towns in Nebraska.
-The Stuhr Building, designed by Edward Durell Stone, the architect of the Kennedy Center for the Performing Arts, sits on 207 acres and in 2015 underwent a $7.4 million renovation.
-Exhibits include collections of Native American and Old West memorabilia, antique farm machinery, and railroad cars.
+The mission of this living history museum in Grand Island, Nebraska, is to preserve the spirit of the pioneers who built the first towns in Nebraska.
+The Stuhr Museum sits on more than acres and was designed by Edward Durell Stone, the architect of the John F. Kennedy Center for the Performing Arts.
+Its 150,000-plus historical artifacts include collections of Native American and Old West memorabilia, antique farm machinery, and railroad cars.

 Nevada: Luxor Las Vegas